-- We believe that we could improve our customer’s operations through a proactive model consisting on monitoring our equipment operational data, analyzing it in our servers and extracting recommendations for our customers on how to configure and tune the equipment to improve the performance/output / KPI of that stage of their manufacturing process.
+- We believe that we can improve our customer’s operations through a proactive model consisting on monitoring our equipment operational data, analyzing it in our servers and extracting recommendations for our customers on how to configure and tune the equipment to improve the performance/output / KPI of that stage of their manufacturing process.

 - Our Engineering staff has a clear idea of which data-points are needed to be monitored in each piece of equipment and our R&D team has developed proof of concept algorithms to identify recommendations for each case.

-- Our Sales team is excited as this service would provide us a competitive edge against our competitors and be key to increase customer loyalty, let alone the recurring cash flow opportunity that comes with it.
+- Our Sales team is excited as this service would provide us with a competitive edge against our competitors and be the key to increase customer loyalty, let alone the recurring cash flow opportunity that comes with it.

-This looks like a no-brainer to our executive team, and they are ready to provide the necessary resources for this new strategic project… until the Compliance Officer raises the question of how would we ensure we do not breach any confidentiality and sensitive information agreements we already have in place with our customers.
+This looks like a no-brainer to our executive team, and they are ready to provide the necessary resources for this new strategic project… until the Compliance Officer raises the question of how we would ensure we do not breach any confidentiality and sensitive information agreements we already have in place with our customers.
 Indeed, there are many ways this initiative could go wrong for the company.
-If we have any sensitive data leak or misuse, what looked like a sound competitive advantage, can also scare away our customers if they believe their data won’t be safe with us.
+If we have any sensitive data leak or misuse, what looked like a sound competitive advantage, can also scare away our customers if they believe their data will not be safe with us.

 For this case, we might think of a classic IoT architecture like:

-In order to ensure all the sensitive data concerns are properly addressed in your solution, you should at least consider the following activities in your design:
+In order to ensure that all the sensitive data concerns are properly addressed in your solution, you should at least consider the following activities in your design:

 - Define what comprises data you care about, your sensitive data.
 Not all data are equally sensitive, but on the other hand, you would always be safe if you apply the maximum security to your deployment.
-Sometimes we tend to think that security comes with a price and complexity tag, but in reality, if we consider it at the design phase, you will find that you can secure your deployment just making the right decisions from the beginning.
+Sometimes we tend to think that security comes with a price and complexity tag, but in reality, if we consider it at the design phase, you will find that you can secure your deployment just by making the right decisions from the beginning.
 Our recommendation for IoT deployments is that we set an overall level of sensitivity for your deployment, or at least per type of device you interconnect.
 This will help you decide which security measures to apply from the start.

 - Apply a reasonable security level for the “level of sensitivity” identified and define what minimum security mechanisms must be in place.
-For example, for highly sensitive information (Machine and customer identification, key manufacturing parameters, etc), you must secure the data at the origin.
+For example, for highly sensitive information (Machine and customer identification, key manufacturing parameters, etc), you need to secure the data at the origin.
 This will prevent both data thefts and misuse at the point of capture (i.e your IoT module in your machines).

 - Plan your deployment holistically.
 Typical IIoT architectures include interfaces with Cloud services for storage, analysis, and presentation of business insights out of sensor data.
-Ensure your choice of Cloud Services and APIs include security considerations (Secure communications enforced by the server, TLS/DTLS, Authenticated APIs, etc) and ensure you are using the “secure” option to connect to them (ie: some people develop using a less secure option and then forget to switch to the secure option for production operation).
-Oftentimes cloud APIs are the weakest link of IoT deployments, especially if they are custom made.
+Ensure your choice of Cloud Services and APIs include security considerations (Secure communications enforced by the server, TLS/DTLS, Authenticated APIs, etc) and ensure you are using the “secure” option to connect to them (ie: some people develop using a less secure option and then forget to switch to the secure option for production operations).
+Often cloud APIs are the weakest link of IoT deployments, especially if they are custom made.

-For your connectivity and cloud services we will always encourage you to use the maximum level of security you can afford, as changing the Cloud component of your deployment might be just not possible or affordable once the system is up and running, while you can add more data points (with potentially highly sensitive data) down the line.
+For your connectivity and cloud services we will always encourage you to use the maximum level of security you can afford, as changing the Cloud component of your deployment just might not be possible or affordable once the system is up and running, while you can add more data points (with potentially highly sensitive data) down the line.

 One typical example of not planning holistically is when your IIoT deployment is perfectly secure but you hire a third party to develop a mobile app to interact with your devices.
 The third party development may not follow the same security practices.
 Hence, always perform the necessary pen-test and security audits to every component involved in any way or another with your IIoT deployment.

 In BarbaraIoT we are aware of the IoT hype, with all the promised benefits for all kinds of business, but we also know the challenges that impair its faster and widespread adoption.
-Most companies have smart ideas like the one described in this article, but when they face the challenges and potential pitfalls, prefer to postpone or de-prioritize their implementation.
+Most companies have smart ideas like the one described in this article, but when they face the challenges and potential pitfalls, they prefer to postpone or de-prioritize their implementation.

-That is why we have conceived Barbara Platform.
+That is why we have conceived the Barbara Platform.
 We believe in our approach to IoT based on securing data at the point of collection through Barbara OS with configurable features like: